 Linking helps search engines understand your topical authority.
 Internal links help create authoritative content clusters while external links benefit readers who expect to see them in trustworthy articles.
 This section provides suggested links and anchor text for the most appropriate internal web pages.
 These suggestions are also provided for external links, but these are for non-competitive sites.

-Suggested Word Count
+Target Content Score and Suggested Word Count

 This list shows which subtopics to mention, some of which can be included in the article’s introduction.
 ‘Suggested Dist.’ refers to the number of times to mention a topic without it appearing awkward and unnatural.